Last updated: June 2026

 - Set up alerts: Configure alerts and notifications based on predefined security thresholds, such as unusual request patterns, high error rates, or suspicious activities, to take immediate action when necessary.

-For example – Knit has a dedicated Logs and Issues page where status each API call and webhook for all your integrated accounts is available for a quick review on a single page.
-Moreover, Knit continuously monitors all integrations and sends you automated alerts whenever a security threshold is reached.
+For example – Knit has a dedicated Logs and Issues page where the status of each API call and webhook for all your integrated accounts is available for a quick review on a single page.
+Knit continuously monitors all integrations and sends you automated alerts whenever a security threshold is reached.